-Andre Gray: Watford close to agreeing deal for Burnley striker
+Andre Gray: Watford sign Burnley striker for club record fee

 Andre Gray would seem to be an ideal fit for Watford.

-The Hornets have relied too much on Troy Deeney in the last 18 months and in Gray they would get a man with Premier League goalscoring experience.
+The Hornets have relied too much on Troy Deeney in the past 18 months and in Gray they get a man with Premier League goalscoring experience.
 He is a good age and his pace is something the current Watford squad lacks.

-His spell at old rivals Luton would be a negative but the majority of Hornets fans wouldn't care too much about that.
+His spell at old rivals Luton is a negative but the majority of Hornets fans will not care too much about that.